How to Get More Google Reviews as a Contractor (Without Pestering Customers)

 "Hey [Name], just checking in — hope everything with the [job] is still going great.
 If you get a chance to leave that Google review, here's the link again: [link].
 No pressure at all."

 For negative reviews: Stay calm, acknowledge their concern, and offer to make it right offline.
 Don't get defensive in a public forum.
-Potential customers read your responses as much as they read the reviews — and a graceful response to a bad review can actually build more trust than a page full of five-star scores.
+Potential customers read your responses as much as they read the reviews — and a graceful response to a bad review can build more trust than a page full of five-star scores.

 What to Avoid